-The company disclosed resolutions from the shareholder meeting with the outcome of votes count within the same day through media channels of SET.
-It prepared minutes of the meeting and submitted to SET within 14 days as specified by the laws.
+1. The company disclosed resolutions from the shareholder meeting with the outcome of votes count within the same day through media channels of SET.

+2. The Company's Secretary prepared minutes of the meeting and submitted to SET within 14 days as specified by the laws and disclosed on the company's website within 14 days after the meeting date.

-Chapter 2: The Equitable Treatment of Shareholders
+Chapter 2 : The Equitable Treatment of Shareholders

 The company recognized the importance and values the right of every individual shareholder, whether executive or non-executive, major or minor shareholders.
 Thus, the company would not engage in any discriminatory act or cause any unfair treatment to shareholders under the provisions of the relevant laws.
-In 2019, the company practiced the following procedures:
+In 2020, the company practiced the following procedures: